Registration Deadline: The registration deadline to vote is 21 days prior to Election Day.

 Getting your vote counted: View your Voter bill of Rights.

 Problems with voting: Report accessibility concerns here.
-Report other problems to your Commissioners of Registration.
+Report other problems to your Commissioner of Registration.

-Verifying absentee ballot status: Contact your local Commissioner of Elections for more information.
+Verifying vote by mail ballot status: Contact your local Commissioner of Elections for more information.